lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization.md

 });
 ```

-**Important Note**: After changing the **mrzFormatType**, you will notice that the format selector box of the MRZScannerView reflects the two formats selected above instead of the three formats by default.
-If a single format is assigned to **mrzFormatType**, then the format selector box of the MRZScannerView *will not show up even if showFormatSelector is set to true*.
+After changing the `**mrzFormatType**`, the format selector box of the MRZScannerView reflects the two formats selected above instead of all three formats available by default.
+If you only set a single MRZ format with `**mrzFormatType**`, the format selector box of the MRZScannerView *does not appear, even if showFormatSelector is set to `true`*.

 ### Hiding the Result View

-There could be some cases where you do not require to use the default result view, like if you already have built your own viewer to displa the result info, or if it's a completely automated process where a user is not directly involved in scanning the MRZ, then that would also not necessarily need a result view.
-Here is how you can configure the MRZScanner to hide the result view:
+You may not want to use the Result View that the MRZ Scanner provides.
+If your workflow does not require the user to view or verify the scanned results, you may opt to forego the Result View after the SDK finishes a scan, then exit the MRZ Scanner portion of your application workflow.
+Here is how to configure the MRZScanner to hide the result view:

 ```ts
 const mrzScanner = new Dynamsoft.MRZScanner({